University of California - Berkeley Data & Information Overview

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 1,581 students took at least one online class at University of California - Berkeley.
-This is the same number of students who took online classes the previous year.
+In 2018-2019, 2,342 students took at least one online class at University of California - Berkeley.
+This is an increase from the 1,581 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|